 Mr. Mode holds an Honours Business Administration degree from the Richard Ivey School of Business at the University of Western Ontario, where he graduated with Distinction.
 He currently serves as a member of the Community Development Council of the Urban Land Institute and also serves on the real estate committee for the MaRS Discovery District in Toronto.

-Adrian Rocca currently serves as the Head of Tricon Luxury Residences Canada, Tricon’s purpose-built multi-family apartment platform in Canada, and Tricon Lifestyle Communities, Tricon’s manufactured housing land lease business.
-Mr. Rocca is responsible for all aspects of the day-to-day divisional operations, including transaction sourcing, investor reporting, and overall asset management of both business lines.
+Adrian Rocca currently serves as the Head of Tricon Luxury Residences Canada, Tricon’s purpose-built multi-family apartment vertical in Canada.
+Mr. Rocca is responsible for all aspects of the day-to-day divisional operations, including transaction sourcing, investor reporting, and overall asset management.
 Mr. Rocca also assists with fundraising and the management of the investment team in Tricon’s Toronto office.

 Jeremy Scheetz is responsible for sourcing, underwriting and managing new and existing investments for Tricon Housing Partners and Tricon Luxury Residences, with a geographic focus on California, Phoenix, Charlotte and Vancouver, British Columbia.

 Prior to joining Tricon in 2003, Mr. Scheetz worked as a senior account manager for HSBC Bank Canada where he was responsible for sourcing, underwriting and managing various residential construction loans in the homebuilding and condominium sectors.
 He is currently a member of the Community Development Council of the Urban Land Institute and previously served as a board member of The New Home Company, a California-based home builder and land developer currently listed on the New York Stock Exchange.